QiangZiBro/Qdotfiles/README.md

 <p align="center">
   <h3 align="center">QiangZiBro的dotfiles</h3>
   <p align="center">
-   Development tools and dotfiles of QiangZiBro, have fun!
+   Development tools and dotfiles of QiangZiBro, supporting mac and ubuntu in the same time.
   </br>
     <a href="README_zh.md">ZH</a>|<a href="README.md">EN</a>
   </p>
 </p>

 Wanna have a try?
 Just copy this command to your terminal, it will help you clone the repo, make some directories to put softwares, and finally setup your computer.

 ```bash